mpfrush/Rprojects/README.md

 # Rprojects

-Folder with R Projects for Foundation of Data Science Workshop.
+Folder with R Projects for "Foundations of Data Science" Workshop.